-The money you put into withdrawable share capital is not protected by the Financial Services Compensation Scheme.
+The money you put into withdraw-able share capital is not protected by the Financial Services Compensation Scheme.

 So if you get interest payments, you must declare the income and pay any tax owed.

-So if there’s a problem, you can’t make complaints through the Financial Ombudsman Service or get your money back from the Financial Services Compensation Scheme – you’ll need to sort the problem directly with the society
+So if there’s a problem, you can’t make a complaint to the Financial Ombudsman Service or get your money back from the Financial Services Compensation Scheme – you’ll need to sort out the problem directly with the society.